• Blog

 Early pregnancy loss

 The shock of discovering blood while pregnant followed by the news of an early pregnancy loss can be difficult and heartbreaking.
 Be gentle with yourself.
-It may be of some comfort to know that repeated pregnancy loss is rare, with ACOG reporting a 1% likelihood of repeated miscarriages (three or more).9
+It may be of some comfort to know that repeated pregnancy loss is rare.
+According to ACOG, “It’s estimated that fewer than 5 [women] in 100 have two miscarriages in a row.”7

 Ectopic pregnancy

-Sometimes a fertilized egg grows outside of the uterus.10 This is called an ectopic pregnancy.
-Most of these pregnancies occur in a fallopian tube.
-As the pregnancy grows, the tube can burst, resulting in a life-threatening emergency.
+Sometimes a fertilized egg implants outside of the uterus.8 This is called an ectopic pregnancy.
+Most of these pregnancies take place in a fallopian tube.8 Only a uterus can sustain a pregnancy.
+If a pregnancy occurs in the fallopian tube, it can burst, resulting in a life-threatening condition.8

 You may have a lot of questions if you start spotting or bleeding after a positive pregnancy test.
-First, remember it’s a normal occurrence for many women.
-Second, call your ob-gyn.
+First, remember it’s a common occurrence for many women.
+Second, call your healthcare professional.
 They will ask you questions and likely perform a physical exam, conduct an ultrasound and/or test your hCG levels, and help you determine the next best steps.

 Sources